|

 their names were not recorded, nor what they said.
 Ann

-both women guilty.
-Although the offence was a capital
+The jury found both women guilty.
+Although the offence

-transportation for seven years.
-It may be that the jury
+to transportation for seven years.
+It may be that

-returned a correct verdict, but on the evidence, and in
+the jury returned a correct verdict, but on the

-London to Portsmouth, where the First Fleet vessels were
+women from London to Portsmouth, where the First Fleet

-anchored, to make up the complement for the ship.
-No
+vessels were anchored, to make up the complement for the

-mention is made of Catharine Johnson in the records of
+ship.
+No mention is made of Catherine Johnson in the

 She was transferred from Sydney Cove to Norfolk Island